UWOrbital/OBC-firmware/README.md

 # OBC-firmware

-This repository holds all the code that runs on our CubeSat's onboard computer (OBC).
+This repository holds all the code written by UW Orbital's firmware team.

 ## Table of Contents